Fa-bula/dp-tte/README.md

 - **`DP.Rproj`**: The RStudio project file, used to manage the project environment and settings in RStudio.
 - **`find_global_sensitivity.R`**: Script for calculating global sensitivity.
 - **`functions.R`**: A script that defines functions for time-to-event endpoints calculation (KM estimates, median survival time etc.).
-- **`generate_figures.R`**: A script for generating visualizations and plots.
-These figures are meant to assist with the interpretation of results.
+- **`generate_results.R`**: A script for generating visualizations and tables.
+Those figures and tables are meant to assist with the interpretation of results.

 ## Getting Started